Depression is a prevalent illness that affects more than 264 million people worldwide.

-People can even go for years before receiving an accurate diagnosis of bipolar disorder.
-This is why it is important to tell your doctor if you are ever experiencing highs and lows.
+People can even go for years before receiving an accurate diagnosis of this disorder.
+This is why it is important to tell your doctor if you ever experiencing highs and lows.

-The cause of this disorder has not been established but it is characterized by having mood disturbances ( experiencing periods of depression or mania) that start and end in a particular season.
+The cause of this disorder has not been proved but it is characterized by having mood disturbances (experiencing periods of depression or mania) that start and end in a particular season.